Blue River (Indiana): Ecology

 The Blue River supports varieties of species typical to Indiana.
 Varieties of fish include smallmouth bass, largemouth bass, bluegill, and crappie.
-Many birds, including ducks, geese, bald eagles, and cranes are also frequently seen near the river.
+Many birds, including ducks, geese, bald eagles, and herons are also frequently seen near the river.
 Indiana Bats, an endangered species, live in many caves nearby the river.

 Settlements

 In pre-Columbian times, Native Americans mined the blueish-gray chert and flint in the Ohio Valley for arrowheads, spearheads, and other weapons and tools.
 The first European and American Explorers came to the region traveling along the Ohio River.
 Squire Boone, the younger brother of Daniel Boone, is considered the first modern explorer of the river.
 In the 1800s, American settlers came to the Ohio Valley to build towns, businesses, and trade by riverboat.
 Water mills were built along the Blue River to supply demand from local farms.
 Towns such as Fredericksburg and Milltown flourished.
 As watermills in the United States went into decline after the arrival of electricity, so did many of the towns alongside the river.
 Fredericksburg, incorporated in 1859, was especially prone to flooding.
 The town disincorporated in 2012.
 In the absence of a mill, Milltown's main industry has shifted to tourism, as many tourists embark on their river journeys from Milltown.